Jump to full remarks

 - Cristiano R. Amon, President, Qualcomm Incorporated

-"As a member of this Council, we look forward to doing all we can to help improve and expand our nation’s innovation ecosystem for the benefit of all Americans, both now and in the decades to come."
+"As a member of the Council for Inclusive Innovation, Lilly looks forward to doing all we can to help improve and expand our nation’s innovation ecosystem for the benefit of all Americans, both now and in the decades to come."

 - Dave A. Ricks, Chairman and CEO, Eli Lilly and Company